Willi Castro Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.
+- The Phillies pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Phillies have a 3.99 team ERA that ranks 11th among all MLB pitching staffs.
+- The Phillies have the 10th-ranked team ERA among all MLB pitching staffs (3.97).

-- Phillies pitchers combine to allow 130 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to surrender 132 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- His last time out came on Saturday against the Kansas City Royals, when the lefty went five innings, surrendering six earned runs while giving up six hits.
+- The righty's last time out came on Sunday against the Kansas City Royals, when he went seven innings, surrendering four earned runs while allowing seven hits.

-- In 10 games this season, the 26-year-old has amassed an ERA of 3.44, with 8.3 strikeouts per nine innings.
-Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.